Historical Timeline of Rideau Township

 Work begins on the first “official” road in Carleton County, Richmond Road, from Chaudiere Flats to the military settlement of Richmond.

 Lumbering was the main reason for early settlement in North Gower.
 The banks of the Rideau had fine stands of lumber, and there were no restrictions or fees related to cutting.
+The link below, while focused on Ottawa River/Valley lumbering is also valid for similar activity on the Rideau River.

 Richard Garlick is associated with a number of “1sts” in the Twp, including: